 Working closely with local public safety partners, the venue will prepare a comprehensive Emergency Response Plan (ERP), the purpose of which is to provide an overarching groundwork for consistent organization of personnel and resources before, during, and following an emergency.
 To accomplish this, the ERP will describe the broad roles and responsibilities of key positions and departments at the venue and how these personnel and resources will convene to manage emergency incidents.
-A preliminary draft of the ERP's Table of Contents is attached in Exhibit B.
+A sample ERP Table of Contents is attached in Exhibit B.